softwaremill/jox/README.md

 }
 ```

+Unlimited channels can be created with `Channel.newUnlimitedChannel()`.
+Such channels will never block on send().

 ### Closing a channel

 Channels can be closed, either because the source is `done` with sending values, or when there's an `error` while